ArandeepBullock/mawlawi/source/_posts/Expert-Independent-Review-Concludes-That-E-Cigarettes-Have-Potential-to-Help-Quit-Smoking.md

 ![](/images/10.png)

 If one is looking for an entry-level vape, the DOT Vape Kit could be a great option.
-This Kit is equipped with [new vaping technology] (http://www.feelmtech.com/).
+This Kit is equipped with [new vaping technology](http://www.feelmtech.com/).
 The FEELM wicking and coil design are unique.
 Unlike tradition coil, FEELM uses a special ceramic cube with an integrated flat metal film to replace traditional coil.
 Two wires stick out of the bottom of the ceramic block for the connection, an S-shape metal film embedded in the bottom, which give clean and warm flavor.
-Such design by [FEELM] (http://www.feelmtech.com/) also effectively avoids leaking, spitting, or popping.
+Such design by [FEELM](http://www.feelmtech.com/) also effectively avoids leaking, spitting, or popping.
 In addition, the plug-and-play design is very user-friendly.

 “E-cigarettes are not completely risk free.
 But when compared to smoking, evidence shows they carry just a fraction of the harm.
 E-cigarettes are particularly effective when combined with expert help from a local stop smoking service.”, said Professor Kevin Fenton, the Director of Health and Wellbeing at Public Health England.